Program Overview

 Each unit has its own front door, lobby and cluster single bedrooms with en-suite facilities.
 There are also double units, as well as twin-bedded rooms for those who will share.
 The campus was specially designed to give easy access to those with physical disabilities, and some of the rooms have facilities converted for wheelchair use.

 NOTE: Students are advised to accept their place on the program, pay deposits and provide any additional documentation as soon as possible to secure their chosen accommodation.
 Accommodation allocation is first come, first served, based on when students have provided all of their information and documentation for enrolment in addition to their program deposit.
+If demand for accommodation exceeds the on-campus accommodation capacity, suitable external options will be explored to ensure all students have a place to stay.

 Program Fee & Dates